Tatatofly/Discordbot-Shiro/README.md

 - token = Discord bot token
 - prefix = Command prefix
 - botOwnerID = Your Discord client id
+- topggBotAPIKey = API key for your bot at top.gg
+- topggBotID = bot ID at top.gg

 #### Start the bot
 ```